olvert/PFP/lab_d/tutorial.md

     rseq a
     return (a,b)
 ```
-This is similar to the previous vairiant, but we have added rseq a, which tells the return to wait for evaluation of fib 14.
+This is similar to the previous variant, but we have added rseq a, which tells the return to wait for the evaluation of fib 14.

 The following is similar with the previous one, where the return waits for both evaluations before returning.